NKozhuharov/NetworkController/README.md

 IMAGES_REMOVE_METADATA=TRUE
 ```

-There is a command that allows to remove all resized images:
+There is a command that allows removing all resized images:
 ```shell
 php artisan network-controller:images-clear-cache
 ```